 Guides and Group Size

-Maximum guide to guest ratio is 1:2.
+The maximum guide to guest ratio is 1:2.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by Parks Canada.
-Maximum group size is 4, minimum 2.
+The maximum group size is 4, minimum 2.

 Canmore is situated 100 km (65 miles) west of Calgary on the Trans-Canada Highway.
-It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20 km west) and points further west.
 Calgary International Airport is well connected to major cities throughout North America and Europe.
 Vehicle rental is available both in Calgary and in Canmore.